FedeFiumi/Design_Patterns_examples/behavioral/chain_of_responsibility/README.md

 Allows an object to pass a request along a chain of potential handlers until the request is handled or reaches the end of the chain.
 Each handler in the chain has the ability to either handle the request or pass it to the next handler in the chain.
-This pattern decouples the sender of the request from its receivers, giving multiple objects the opportunity to handle the request independently.
+This pattern __decouples the sender of the request from its receivers__, giving multiple objects the opportunity to handle the request independently.

 The class diagram is pretty simple, consisting in a ```handler``` interface and many